ipchelsea/ipchelsea/README.md

 ***Current Projects.*** I'm working on an AI agent that can identify 192 visual patterns from Raven's Progressive Mattrices.
 I've also been designing a Twitter Analytics Dashboard with my sisters in my own time; Twitter is my favorite social media app of all time. 👀

-***Life Philosophy*** "Results is the compound interest of 1) Consistent effort in a focused direction.
-2)Constant incremental progress.
-3)Long term gratification.
+***Life Philosophy*** Results is the compound interest of 1) Consistent effort in a focused direction.
+2) Constant incremental progress.
+3) Long term gratification.

 ### Skills